 More and more women are living the ultimate do-over: falling for another female.
-As actress Meredith Baxter, 62, recently told People magazine, the thought of being gay had "never crossed my mind" before she began dating women seven years ago.
+As actress Maria Bello, 46, recently told The New York Times, "Love is love," and she considers herself a "whatever."
 Meet the new gay-and-gray generation.

 Melanie Shore was juggling marriage, motherhood, and a medical career at an urban hospital when suddenly, at age 44, she found herself admiring her best friend in a whole new way.
 It wasn’t just the deep conversations the two shared, although, for Shore, the emotional bond was becoming increasingly intense.
 It was also the way her friend moved and spoke, her hair, her skin, her eyes.
 Her friend was so beautiful — but she was also gay, which made Shore confront a possibility that shook her to the core: Could I be gay too?